Black-Owned Brands to Shop for Holiday Gifts

 Plus, it's easy to help these brands create much-needed buzz -- maybe your friend will post about their gift on Instagram -- with a #BuyBlack hashtag, of course -- and their followers will see it and shop from the brand as well.
 (Or, in a dream scenario, maybe Oprah will see it and include it on her Oprah's Favorite Things list!)

-The ET Style team has shared some of our favorite Black-owned fashion and beauty and health and wellness brands over the past few months, and in that spirit we've rounded up great Black-owned and Black-led businesses to shop on Thanksgiving, Black Friday, Cyber Monday and the rest of the holiday season.
+The ET Style team has shared some of our favorite Black-owned fashion and beauty and health and wellness brands over the past few months, and in that spirit we've rounded up great Black-owned and Black-led businesses to shop on Cyber Monday, and the rest of the holiday season.
 Below, you'll find everything from artisanal soaps to fabulous winter coats to innovative natural haircare systems, all created by and/or for sale at businesses run by Black entrepreneurs.

 Fashion Gifts